-- If you are in any doubt about whether to declare a particular interest, it is probably best to do so. - If you feel that further details would be helpful (e.g. making clear where a possible conflict might lie), again it is probably best to give them, if necessary in a separate letter which will then be kept on the file with this form. - To assist you, a list of questions is included in this form on page 2 and advice is available from the Head of Governance.
+- If you are in any doubt about whether to declare a particular interest, it is probably best to do so. - If you feel that further details would be helpful (e.g. making clear where a possible conflict might lie), again it is probably best to give them, if necessary in a separate letter which will then be kept on the file with this form. - To assist you, a list of questions is included in this form on page 2 and advice is available from the Trust Governance Professional.

-THE BRIDGE LONDON TRUST / SCHOOL:
+THE BRIDGE MAT / SCHOOL: